 Like many other stonecrops, Matrona Sedum is valued for this trait, as it adds so much texture and winter interest to the xeric garden.
 Even under snow, the seed heads remain standing.

-of the fleshy water storing roots in early spring; each growing point will make a new crown eventually.
-Stem cuttings root easily if allowed to callous before planting.
+Divide the fleshy water storing roots in early spring; each growing point will make a new crown eventually.
+Stem cuttings root quickly if allowed to callous before planting.

 A combination of these three plants alone will be breathtaking for the entire season.